jamesrcounts/VariantSpark/kubernetes/README.md

  ### Future Work
  - Test with the updated AWS EKS base image (v24) - [link](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html)
+ - Provide example EMR or EKS cluster configuration (size, type and quantity of EC2 instances) based on job size
+ - Provide example Spark and VariantSpark parameter configurations based on job size
  - Fix the permissions on the EBS volume with public access which holds these files: *.yaml and *.ipynb (examples) for the Jupyter notebook pod
  - Add EKS 2.0 auto-scaler to templates - more at [link](https://aws.amazon.com/blogs/opensource/horizontal-pod-autoscaling-eks/).
 Supports Kubernetes Horizontal pod auto-scaler.
  - Parameterize the Terraform templates to be able to specify the cloud provider.
 Currently uses AWS only.